ucdavisdatalab/guide_reproducible_research/chapters/02_primary_practices.md

     * spiral paper.pdf
 ```

-At a glance it is very difficult to see what is going on in this project.
-There many of the file names are unclearly named (for instance "spiral paper.pdf").
-It makes it difficult for anyone examining the project to understand what is going on.
+This directory appears to have grown organically--there is no consistent file organization or naming convention.
+Because of that, it's not obvious what this project is about and what it contains.
+Many of the file names are unclear and would require additional context to understand their purpose (e.g., "spiral paper.pdf").
+This makes it difficult for anyone interacting with the project to be able to find a file and know why and how to use it.
+The directory structure is shallow, meaning that files serving different purposes are interspersed together.
+Additionally, several file names include spaces and special characters, which can cause problems for those using the files with analysis and other software.

-Here is a cleaned up version of the project:
+Here is a cleaned up version of this same project:
 ```{image} /images/AmandaCorrectedStructure.jpg
 :alt: A diagram showing the directory structure for the BlackHoleMass project.
 :width: 600px